Richard Cebra

 Richard M. Cebra (born May 18, 1964) is an American politician from Maine.
 A Republican, he represented Maine House of Representatives District 101, which included Casco, Naples and part of Poland from 2004 to 2012.
 He was elected to the 128th Legislature in November 2016 serving district House District 68, which includes the towns of Naples, Sebago, Baldwin, Cornish and part of Parsonfield.
 Following his initial departure from the legislature in 2012, he served as chairman of the Maine Republican Party, from which he stepped down in 2013.
+Cebra represented District 68 until 2022.
 Cebra is known as a social and fiscal conservative, and was a close ally of Governor Paul LePage.

 Early life and education

 Cebra graduated from the Eastern Christian High School in North Haledon, New Jersey, in 1982.
 He studies theology at Liberty University in Lynchburg, Virginia.

 Personal life

 Cebra has been married to his wife Philippa since 1991.
 He has two adult children, and three grandsons.

 Cebra had previously served on the Naples Budget Committee for five years.
 He is a founding member of Naples Main Street and the Naples Causeway Restoration Committee.
 Cebra is currently a Selectman, Assessor and Overseer of the Poor in the Town of Naples, and also serves as a Commissioner on the Naples Casco Bulky Waste Facility Board.